idaloof/nginx-load-balancer/README.md

 # Using NGINX as load balancer

+Thanks to Pontus Åkerberg @p0ntan for his contribution regarding the MariaDB part of this repo.

-If you've built a system and are wondering if your system can handle many users and requests, you would want to test the system's capabilities.
+If you've built a system and your're wondering if your system can handle many users and requests, you would want to test the system's capabilities before deploying.
 In that case this approach could be a way to do that.

 Maybe you've stumbled upon the term load balancing.
-Briefly described, a load balancer distributes requests across multiple server instances to ensure that your system is reliable, both in terms of requests per second and response times.
+Briefly described, a load balancer distributes requests across multiple server instances to ensure that your system is reliable, both in terms of requests per second, response times and the number of failed requests.

 The idea behind this repo is to set up the possibility to load your server with requests from a number of simultaneous users, both with and without a load balancer.